yapily/registration-scripts/README.md

 - Make sure you apply the software statement `client-id` as the only parameter
 - You will be prompted initially to create a passphrase for both the `OB Seal` and `OB WAC` keys but new keys will be generated from them without a passphrase for your use.
-- A successful execution of the script will generate 6 files
+- A successful execution of the script will generate 6 files## Upload the CSRs to Open Banking Directory

-## Upload the CSRs to Open Banking Directory
+## Upload the CSR files

 Next, upload the .csr files for the `OB Seal` and `OB WAC`:
 - Select `OB WAC` and upload the `obwac` `.csr` file